fusionpbx/fusionpbx-docs/source/getting_started/backup.rst

 Download Backups
 ^^^^^^^^^^^^^^^^^

-From Advanced > Backup you can download the backup also.
+From Advanced > Backup you can download the backup from the web interface this is optional.
+You would need to make sure that PHP doesn't timeout while compressing your backup and that it has enough access to RAM to do the work.

 **FreeSWITCH Source install paths.**